 In the slow log details list, you can view detailed information.
 For specific fields, refer to Slow Log Fields.
 Note:

-To view the following 7 fields: number of remote reading times, number of remote read bytes, time spent on remote reading (microseconds), number of remote writing times, number of remote written bytes, time spent on remote writing (microseconds), and transaction submission delay (μs), your kernel version should be TXSQL 8.0 with a kernel minor version of 3.1.12 or later.
+To view the following 7 fields: number of remote reading times, number of remote read bytes, time spent on remote reading (ns), number of remote writing times, number of remote written bytes, time spent on remote writing (ns), and transaction submission delay (μs), your kernel version should be TXSQL 8.0 with a kernel minor version of 3.1.12 or later.
 To display them in the slow log list, you can click the setting icon on the right, select the fields you want to view, and click OK .

 When you download slow log details using the Export feature, all fields will be included in the downloaded details, even if not all fields are selected in the settings.